+It remains to remove the auxiliary assumption that one of $f$ and $g$ is already smooth or a closed embedding.
+As above, we may factor $f$ as $A \xrightarrow{i} \wt{A} \xrightarrow{p} C$ where $i$ is a closed embedding and $p$ is smooth.
+This produces a commutative diagram \eqref{eq: A decompose square} both of whose inner Cartesian squares have a set of parallel sides which are smooth or closed embeddings, and we may repeat the argument of the previous paragraph. \end{proof}

 It remains to prove Lemma \ref{lem: smooth/proper case}.
 We make some initial reductions.
 We claim that the result is immediate if $f$ is a closed embedding, or if $g$ is smooth.
 Indeed: \begin{itemize} \item If $f$ is a closed embedding then $\wh{f}$ is smooth and we may replace $f_!$ by $f_*$ everywhere in \eqref{eq: FT hexagon}.
-Applying adjunctions and Proposition \ref{prop: fourier of Gysin}, the commutativity of \eqref{eq: FT hexagon} is then equivalent to the commutativity of
+Since $f'$ is also a closed embedding, the relevant Fourier functoriality isomorphisms may be written in the normalized form